Student Activities Director & UIL Coordinator: Dana Terry

 The Academic Decathlon serves a twofold purpose.
 First, it provides the opportunity for high school students to experience the challenges and rewards of academic competition.
 The team is made up of nine members: three A, three B and three C students.
 These students represent Lakeview in local, regional and state competitions.
 Second, the Academic Decathlon Team gains positive recognition for the school by promoting goodwill with other schools and displaying Patriot Pride.
 Any student is eligible to try out for the team.
 Applications are accepted, and team selections are made in May for the following year.
 Consideration may also be given for applications received in the fall.

 Art Club supports and enhances the love and appreciation of the fine arts.
-Art Club normally meets every other Tuesday after school in the Art Studio 1224 from 2:50-3:45 p.m.
+RightSiders normally meets every other Tuesday after school in the Art Studio 1224 from 2:50-3:45 p.m.
 The club is open to any Lakeview Centennial High School student.

 AVID Club is for any student who is currently enrolled in AVID or would like to learn more about AVID.
 The club is dedicated to the advancement of student success in high school and beyond through the offering of tutorials and other academic strategies.
 The primary focus of the organization will not only be social, but also as a means for dissemination of academic information.

-The Business Professionals of America club is a voluntary association for student participation in the Business Career Preparation class, Business Computer Information Systems II, or any student who has an interest in the business field.
+Business Professionals of America serves as an innovator in Career and Technical Education, providing members with opportunities for growth through education, competition, community service and personal development.
+The BPA Club is a voluntary association for any student who has an interest in the business field.
 This program is designed to develop leadership abilities in the American business system and competency in business occupations.

-On the Varsity squad, there will be three cheerleaders from the senior class and three from the junior class, assuming that a total of three are trying out for each class.
-The remaining Varsity cheerleaders shall be those six juniors or seniors, in any combination, whose scores place them in the top twelve.
-There will be ten Junior Varsity cheerleaders representing the sophomore class.
-There will be ten Freshmen cheerleaders representing the freshmen class.
+On the Varsity squad, there will be four cheerleaders from the senior class and four from the junior class, assuming that a total of four are trying out for each class.
+The remaining Varsity cheerleaders shall be those eight juniors or seniors, in any combination, whose scores place them in the top twelve.
+There will be twelve Junior Varsity cheerleaders representing the sophomore class.
+There will be twelve Freshmen cheerleaders representing the freshmen class.
 High school cheerleaders shall be selected by a scoring method using only the ratings assigned by a panel of judges.
-The Patriot mascot is selected each year and is considered a member of the Varsity cheerleading squad.
+The Patriot mascot is selected each year and is considered a member of the Varsity spirit organization.

 The choral music department exists to provide the students with outstanding experiences in singing.
 Through Lakeview's three choirs and the pop group, Freedom, students have the opportunity to explore choir by singing music from the Middle Ages to the pop stars of today.